Landed (album): Release

-The song "Hunters and Collectors", backed by a shorter version of "Vernal Equinox", was released in Germany on the Harvest label that same year.
+The song "Hunters and Collectors", backed by a shorter version of "Vernal Equinox", was released as a single in Germany on the Harvest label that same year.

 Reception and legacy

 In a mixed review for Pitchfork, Dominique Leone compared Landed to Can's previous discography, concluding that the new material lost the "epic, funky ambient songs or minimalist rock experiments in favor of some pretty straightforward jam-band tunes."
 But Leone also lauded the "deft pace" and the skillful guitar work, highlighting "Red Hot Indians" as a more interesting song, "sounding like bizarre tropical jazz-pop".
 However, he didn't like Karoli's "thin, decidedly non-rock chipmunk chorus", and felt that the 13-minute closer track "Unfinished" doesn't really "fit with the rest of the record, but does at least give Can the chance to stretch out their most experimental ideas into 16 tracks, and is reminiscent of 'Cutaway' or some of the more out-there moments on Tago Mago".

 Spin Alternative Record Guide called Landed the last great album released by Can, highlighting "the protozoan amorphousness" of "Unfinished".

 Irmin Schmidt, Can's keyboardist, described Toby Robinson's work on mixing the album as "listening so loud and mixing so loud and insisting that it's rock that we couldn't really judge what the fuck he was doing.
 So after that was mixed we came back to our studio, listened to the mixed tape properly in a civilised loudness, and were extremely disappointed.
 Of course, we had to use it, but it sounds like a satirical version of rock music, which we didn't mean at all.
 And still I think 'Full Moon on the Highway' is one of our worst pieces.
 Not because of the piece, but because of the sound."

 Rob Young, author of Can's biography, described the album as "both more detailed and more dry, claustrophobic in places, as if the group members have drawn themselves into a huddle in the middle of the studio."
 Young added that the new MCI JH-16 16-track tape recorder brought unpaved difficulties.
 The technology of the new tape recorder allowed the band to record in isolation and exponentially add sound layers, which produced a more "fragmented and solitary" album.

-Musician Barry Adamson included the album in a list of his 13 favorite albums.
+Musician Barry Adamson included the album in a list of his 13 favourite albums.
 Australian rock band Hunters & Collectors took their name from the song of the same title.